 Project Success Emergency Aid

-Emergency aid is available for Adams State students, designed to assist students in dealing with unforeseen financial emergencies that, if not quickly resolved, could cause students to drop out of school.
-Students pursuing a college degree are sometimes derailed by a temporary financial emergency, such as the loss of a job or an unexpected increase in rent, which may cause them to leave school without earning a credential.
-Not having the money to fill up the gas tank or replace a stolen bicycle can mean the difference between getting to class or dropping out.
+Emergency Aid is available for Adams State students and is designed to help students manage unforeseen financial emergencies that, if not quickly addressed, could jeopardize their ability to stay in school.
+Students pursuing a college degree can sometimes be derailed by temporary financial challenges—such as the loss of a job, an unexpected increase in rent, or transportation issues—which may prevent them from completing their credential.
+Even seemingly small obstacles, like not having money for gas or replacing a stolen bicycle, can mean the difference between attending class or dropping out.

-Students typically request funds for housing followed by transportation, child care, and utilities with Emergency Aid grants up to $500 per student.
-The University believes that this will remove one more barrier to increasing persistence and graduation rates.
+Students most often request funds for housing, followed by transportation, child care, and utilities.
+Emergency Aid grants provide up to $500 per student.
+By helping remove these barriers, Adams State aims to support student persistence and increase graduation rates.

 Project Success Emergency Aid Requirements